-At the request of USAID’s Bureau of Humanitarian Assistance (BHA), the Pan American Health Organization (PAHO) and the Haitian Ministry of Health, International Medical Corps deployed its Emergency Medical Team (EMT) facility, in its fixed configuration, to Acquin.
+At the request of USAID’s Bureau of Humanitarian Assistance (BHA), the Pan American Health Organization (PAHO) and the Haitian Ministry of Health—and with the support of FedEx—International Medical Corps deployed its Emergency Medical Team (EMT) facility, in its fixed configuration, to Acquin.
 With this facility, we are able to provide a wide range of outpatient services to a minimum of 100 people per day, and have been asked to provide medical care to people affected by the quake for up to three months.
 In addition to the self-sustainable health facility, the deployment includes a medical coordinator (who is an MD), two doctors, seven nurses and one pharmacist throughout the duration of the assignment.

 Our team also includes medical, logistical, mental health and psychosocial support (MHPSS), and water, sanitation and hygiene (WASH) specialists, as well as support staff hired locally.
 During the deployment, International Medical Corps is providing such emergency health services as first aid, trauma, triage, wound care, and infection prevention and control; protection services, including consultations to prevent and address gender-based violence (GBV); and MHPSS services, including psychological first aid for survivors and, if applicable, specialized psychosocial activities and referrals for higher level of mental health care.